-- How to follow real checklists. - How to make emergency landing on very short fields, after and engine failure. - How to navigate with regard to the laws of the air, charts, laws, radio beacons and weather conditions - How to create a flight plan and fly it accurately.
+- How to follow real checklists. - How to make emergency landing on very short fields, after and engine failure. - How to navigate with regard to the laws of the air, charts, laws, radio beacons and weather conditions - How to create a flight plan and fly it accurately. - How to place people, fuel and baggage in an airplane to get a correct center of gravity.

 8.12.
-THANKS 125
+THANKS 123